WeijieSun0915/SimpleProgram/README.md

-DHT mechanism should gracefully handle nodes joining/leaving need to repartition the range space over existing nodes need to reorganize neighbor set need bootstrap mechanism to connect new nodes into the existing DHT infrastructure
+DHT mechanism should gracefully handle nodes joining/leaving need to repartition the range space over existing nodes need to reorganize neighbor set need bootstrap mechanism to connect new nodes into existing DHT infrastructure

 For Chord:
  Associate to each node and file a unique id in an uni-dimensional space (a Ring)